NikoLicht/portfolio/src/pages/blog/fishing_log.md

    - But my understanding is that it can be hard to be social while casting, as you need a bigger distance between fishers.
 It also seems very technical, but that is what reels me in. heh.
 4. Fishing from a boat
 5. Grilling a fish.

+### Basic equipment that would be kinda nice to have
+1. Sea approved sunglasses with UV400 protection and CE approval.
+2. Some wool fingerless gloves.
+(Maybe knit them myself?).
+3. A net.
+4. A knife we agree is only for fish (because of smells).